We’ve boondocked all over California, Arizona and Nevada, and love the solitude and beauty that comes with camping far from other people.

 6) Solar Shower for taking a fresh spray off outdoors

-An indoor safe propane heater is a great alternative to running your motorhome’s heating.
+An indoor safe propane heater is a great way to stay warm while boondocking.
 These Mr. Buddy heaters are small and simple to use, and can heat spaces up to 300 square feet.

 This small heater shuts off automatically if tipped over, or if it detects low oxygen levels.

-You can also use this heater outside your RV if you’re sitting on camp chairs enjoying the stars.
+You can also use this heater outside your van if you’re sitting on camp chairs enjoying the stars.

 Are you ready to start boondocking right now?